ayivima/AI-SURFS/DAYS_PROGRESS/DAY46.md

 ---------------------------------------------------------------------------------------------------------------
 GROUP SHOWCASE CHALLENGE PROJECT CONTINUES

-We are the best team in the world #sg_novice-ai.
-Any challenger?
-We are making strides with our project.
-No Stand-up today, just action.

-1. We had some brainstorming sessions for staging the modelling. @Stark, @Olivia, @Alexander Villasoto, @Ingus Terbets, @Hung, @George Christopoulus
+1. We had some brainstorming sessions for staging the model #sg_novice-ai.

 2. Special shout out to @George Christopoulus for leading us in implementing and reaching our preliminary model staging goal - the model was really dumb yesterday :smile:.
 And, to @Alexander Villasoto, and @Ingus Terbets for the tireless efforts at Data Control.

+Long live #sg_novice-ai!!!

 REPO FOR 60DAYSOFUDACITY: